 - Software products: Mobile app, web content management system for mobile app

-- Expertise delivered: Software development from scratch
+- Expertise delivered: Custom software development

 |Backend||Java 8, Spring, Hibernate|